keystonejs/keystone/docs/tutorials/relationships.md

 }
 ```

+The `many: true` option indicates that `User` can store multiple references to
+tasks.

+> **Note:** we've updated the name of the field from `task` to `tasks` to
+> indicate the nature of the relationship.

-The `many: true` option indicates that `User` can store multiple references to tasks.
-Note that we've changed `task` to `tasks`.
-Copy this code to your application and don't forget to change the `assignee` field in `Todos.js` to match the new field name `User.tasks`.
-Now in the Admin UI you can pick multiple tasks for a user.
+Copy this code to your application and don't forget to change the `assignee`
+field in `Todos.js` to match the new field name `User.tasks`.
+Now in the Admin
+UI you can pick multiple tasks for a user.

 See also: